Llewellyn William Atcherley

-During the First World War he was recalled to the Reserve of Officers, with the temporary rank of Lieutenant-Colonel and the post of Assistant Quartermaster-General.
-By the end of the war he had been promoted to Major-General and awarded the CMG.
+During the First World War he was recalled to the Reserve of Officers, with the temporary rank of lieutenant colonel and the post of assistant quartermaster general.
+In April 1917 he was promoted to the honorary rank of brigadier general.
+By the end of the war he had been promoted to major general and awarded the CMG.
 He was advanced to CVO in 1918.

 In 1919 he was selected to be one of His Majesty's Inspectors of Constabulary.
 He was knighted in the 1925 Birthday Honours.
 He retired in 1936 at the age of 65 but returned to work in the police force for the duration of the Second World War.

 He died in 1954.
 He had married, in 1897, Eleanor Frances, the daughter of Richard Micklethwait of Ardsley Hall, Yorkshire and had two twin sons and two daughters.
 Both sons, Richard and David, were to become Air Vice Marshals in the Royal Air Force.